thawro/mlops_task/README.md

 ## 3 Add [MLflow](https://www.mlflow.org/docs/latest/python_api/mlflow.html) for metrics and params logging.

-You can add MLflow using one of 3 options:
+You can add MLflow using one of 3 options (your choice):
 * Add MLflow logging to the same service as DVC (not recommended)
 * Create new (mlflow) service with some volumes shared with DVC service
 * Create new (mlflow) service which will use some remote bucket as source of experiments info (DVC service is supposed to log metrics to that bucket)